jburmeis/template-webservice-nodejs/README.md

 # webstart-project-name
 This project has been set up with [this template](webstart-template-url) on webstart-project-setupdate.

+# Project Information
+This initial README is only intended to get you started with a new project.
+You should edit this file to contain just the information an external developer needs to know about your project.
+- What is it about?
+- What do I need to run it?
+- What other resources are related to it?
+- ...

 # Source Directory Structure
 ## Root level files:
 - `index.ts` Main entry point.
 General application setup and server start